CHS202/high-risk-COT/README.md

 high-risk-COT/
 ├── data/       # Features used for analysis
-├── code/       # codes for model, data analysis, and visualization
+├── code/       # Codes for model, data analysis, and visualization
-├── sql/       # sql queries for feature extraction and cofort selection
+├── sql/       # Sql queries for feature extraction and cofort selection
+├── Group4_final.pdf # Report of this project
 └── README.md   # This file